JackSzwergold/Writing/memories/The Time I Met a Family Friend Who Liked The Beatles.md

 A few days after we visited, their son was installing a window air conditioner on his own when his grip slipped and the air conditioner fell out of the window.
 Either he tried to stop it’s fall by grabbing the power cord, or the power cord got tangled around his legs but whatever the specifics were the end result was he was dragged out the window by the air conditioner and died.

 That was about it.

+***

+*The Time I Met a Family Friend Who Liked The Beatles (c) Copyright by Jack Szwergold; written on June 30, 2019.
+This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*